avaneeshtiwari92/weather-forecast/README.md

 **Future Enhancements**
 1. Cache/Store Data(Lat/Long) in the DB OR Cache.
 So overtime we don't need to call the Lat/Long API.
 2. The open weather map APIs currently supports the hourly forecast for Free tier users.
 We can forecast for more Days and Hours using paid APIs.
-3. More unit test can be added.
+3. More unit tests can be added.
 4. Docker builds can be added to make the local testing easy.

 **Sample Request:**